 This wasn’t the end of the story however.
 In what’s been called the ‘Francogeddon’, the Swiss National Bank did away with the cap on January 15, 2015.
 This caused the value of the CHF to skyrocket once more (23% against the EUR and 21% against the USD in one day).

-Despite the recent turmoil involving the franc, the Swiss economy is generally seen as one of the world’s most stable (and relatively large considering the country’s size) – making the franc a popular investment.
-Beyond this, trade is of huge importance with Swiss exports like watches and jewelery popular around the world.
+Despite the turmoil involving the franc, the Swiss economy is generally seen as one of the world’s most stable (and relatively large considering the country’s size) – making the franc a popular investment.
+Beyond this, trade is of huge importance with Swiss exports like watches and jewelry popular around the world.
 Industry is also a major sector of the Swiss economy, particularly in pharmaceuticals.

 In addition, the banking system has long been recognized as stable and Switzerland’s pride in its neutrality and sovereignty have made it a popular refuge for foreign assets.